Sign In Register

 Is Zortman a Good Place to Live?

-Based on current data, Zortman receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, abundant sunshine, high health insurance coverage.
+Based on current data, Zortman receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, a highly educated population, abundant sunshine, high health insurance coverage.
 Areas to be aware of include high obesity rates.
-Zortman stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Zortman offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs